 Driving on OTC and prescription drugs

 If you've ever taken cold medicine, you know that it can induce sleepiness.
 That's fine, unless you're hitting the road instead of hitting the hay.
-A recent study by the AAA Foundation for Traffic Safety revealed that nearly 17 percent of all fatal crashes involved a drowsy driver.
+A report released in 2013 by the Centers for Disease Control and Prevention (CDC) estimates that up to 33 percent of all fatal crashes involve a drowsy driver.
 And since some prescription and OTC drugs have drowsiness, dizziness, or blurred vision as a side effect, it's best to err on the side of caution.
 Ask your doctor about any potential side effects to see if a particular medicine could impair driving.

 Driving on marijuana

 Until recently, not much conclusive data existed about the effects of marijuana on driving ability.
 But a 2013 report from the National Institute on Drug Abuse reveals that as many as 14 percent of fatal crashes involve the use of marijuana and that THC is the second-most common drug (after alcohol) found in victims of fatal car accidents.

 This statistic isn't surprising since THC (marijuana's active ingredient) is known to cause distorted perceptions, impaired coordination, difficulty with thinking and problem solving, and delayed reaction times — not good when you have to react quickly to the unpredictability of the road.